My first three novels were all traditionally published through New York.

 But right now, I hear a lot of horror stories.
 Even the people who are publicly happy with their publisher make a lot of different noises in private.
 Or one-two years down the road when their editor leaves and they’re suddenly orphaned.
 Or…The horror stories continue to roll out.

 Plus I publish through Book View Cafe.
-They continue to do a fantastic job.

 So I’m a hybrid, well and truly.
 Makes sense to me to not have my eggs all in one basket.

 This is the right decision for me to make for my writing career.
 What is right for your writing career?
 Only you can figure that out.

 As a writer, you have choices now.
 And that makes all the difference in the world.